david672orford/david672github.io/index.md

-Welcome to Nuhub!
+Welcome to Nuhub, the place from which mini sites radiate!

-## Table of Contents
+## Sites at Nuhub.net

 * [Russian Language List](https://russian-language-list.nuhub.net)
 * [Tech for Teaching](https://tech-for-teaching.nuhub.net)